shabaj-ahmed/SAR_for_habit_formation/README.md

 Configuration page: http://192.168.1.221:8080
 ```

-Open a browser and head to the configuration page.
+Open a browser and head to the **Configuration page**.
 In the example above this is http://192.168.1.221:8080

 Press and hold the Vecrots power button for 15 seconds until you see a white LED and then release.
 Now open an incognito browser and head to https://wpsetup.keriganc.com/